thatboyreegan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastlines is a script that displays the last ten lines of /etc/passwd 5-firstlines is a script that displays the first ten lines of /etc/passwd 6-third_line is a script displays the third line of the file iacta
+4-lastlines is a script that displays the last ten lines of /etc/passwd 5-firstlines is a script that displays the first ten lines of /etc/passwd 6-third_line is a script displays the third line of the file iacta 7-file is a script that creates a file containing the text best school